JTYKolesar/configure-ad/README.md

 <img src="https://i.imgur.com/2QaEfg9.jpg" height="70%" width="70%" alt="Disk Sanitization Steps"/>
 </p>

-- The only purpose here is to make sure that the "Virtual network" is set to the Vnet that the Domain Controller VM automatically created (this example uses **DC-01-vnet**).
+- Make sure that the "Virtual network" is set to the Vnet that the Domain Controller VM automatically created (this example uses **DC-01-vnet**).
 - Select the dropdown box for Subnet and confirm the default selection (this example uses **default (10.0.0.0/24)**).
-  - Despite visually shown that the Subnet is set, you must manually confirm that configuration.
+  - Despite visually shown that the Subnet is set, you must manually confirm that configuration otherwise it will not let you create the VM.
 - Skip everything else and click "Review + create".
 - If Validation passed, click "Create".